joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

    ***Each file and folder name is encrypted, and encoded to base64.
 When the files are listed within the app, they are decoded, decrypted and then encoded into string again, and displayed.***

-   i.
+   ------i.
 Allow the files/folders to be decrypted to an external location.

-   ***Works fine.
+   ​	***Works fine.
 Files can be decrypted to a new folder, with their original name, or they can be renamed when decrypting.***

 4. Overall system should work on Windows, MacOS and Linux.

 ***Works great on Linux, so it should work on MacOS too, however I have no way of checking this as I do not own a computer that runs MacOS.
 The program works well on Windows as well, however I had issues installing PyBluez for the Bluetooth capability (it was asking for the Windows SDK, and even after I installed it, it still asked for it...).
-The rest of the program worked fine, as you can see in this video (type the link into the top bar on your web browser): https://youtu.be/2dcJAWGE_IE***
+The rest of the program worked fine, as you can see in this video (type the link into the top bar on your web browser): https://youtu.be/2dcJAWGE_IE (There is an underscore, not a space [ it's quite hard to tell ])***

 ## Things I would do to improve the project